ManchesterVolcanology/OpenSO2/README.md

 This guide will outline the steps to installing the necessary software onto the Raspberry Pi.

 ### Python - Anaconda
 Python is already installed on the Raspberry Pi, but Anaconda is recommended for the spectrometer control.
-This can be downloaded [here](https://github.com/jjhelmus/berryconda).
+For the Raspberry Pi a version called Berryconda is used, which can be downloaded [here](https://github.com/jjhelmus/berryconda).
 Python 3 should be used.
 Be sure to add anaconda to PATH.

 ### Python Seabreeze
 The Ocean Optics spectrometer is controlled using a Python library called Python Seabreeze, which is maintained on GitHub [here](https://github.com/ap--/python-seabreeze).
 The library is installed using: